 Thermal cameras for home inspection are incredibly diverse.
 From handheld cameras connected to your mobile device to thermal drone cameras, today’s technology offers inspectors a wide range of thermal imaging devices.

 So, how do you choose the best thermal imaging camera for your home inspection business?
 Are there specific specs and options that you need?
 Is it better to buy an expensive camera vs. being budget conscious?
-And are there cameras in specific price ranges that are better than others?
+And are there cameras in particular price ranges that are better than others?

 These are a few questions we’ll answer in the information below.
 We’ll introduce you to the different types of thermal imaging cameras, what to look for when shopping for one, and the top 4 cameras for 2023.